cherrypy/cherrypy/sphinx/source/intro/concepts/basics.rst

    named ``index``, which will get called when the root URL for the site is requested (for example, ``http://localhost/``).
 This method returns the **contents** of the Web page; in this case, the ``'Hello World!'`` string.
+   Note that you don't have to subclass any framework-provided classes; in fact, you don't even have to use classes at all!
+But let's start with them for now.
  * The ``index.exposed = True`` is a necessary step to tell CherryPy that the ``index()`` method will be **exposed**.
 Only exposed methods can be called to answer a request.
 This feature allows the user to select which methods